Mātauranga Māori: Distance

 There are two general types of distance measurement in mātauranga Māori, those based on the human body and those based on measuring stick or rope.
 The human based measurement system included many different units, such as 'maro' which was the span of the arms outstretched horizontally.
 It is suspected that these systems were only of local use due to variation between people.
 The 'kumi' was the length of ten 'maro', this is the only recorded multiplier in mātauranga.
-Our evidence of the human based system is highly reliant on the anthropologist Elsdon Best.
+Our evidence of the human-based system is highly reliant on the anthropologist Elsdon Best.

 The measuring-rod (rauru) was a way of preserving a particular human dimension.
 Some rauru were passed down through the generations as sacred objects and recorded the dimensions of import ancestors.
-Ropes were also used in measurement particularly in the construction of building's floor plans.
+Ropes were also used in measurement, particularly in the construction of building's floor plans.

 Time

-Mātauranga uses astronomical observations, primarily of the sun and moon to measure time.
-The moon's phases are used to define the main subdivision of the year (maramataka).
+Mātauranga uses astronomical observations, primarily of the Sun and Moon to measure time.
+The Moon's phases are used to define the main subdivision of the year (maramataka).
 The timing of the New Year varied regionally across New Zealand, but was often based around the Pleiades star cluster (Matariki).
-Some iwi for example used the first new moon after the appearance of Matariki as the start of the new year.

-The different lunar cycles of the year and the four recognized seasons were used to plan agriculture and activities, such as fishing.
+Some iwi, for example, used the first new moon after the appearance of Matariki as the start of the new year.
+The different lunar cycles of the year and the four recognised seasons were used to plan agriculture and activities, such as fishing.

 The natural world

 The earth mother Papatūānuku and land (Whenua) is also the name for a placenta.
 Genealogies are often used to show the connection between natural phenomena.
 As example Parawhenuamea (the personification of water) married her brother Putoto.
 Their son Rakahore married Hinekuku (the clay maiden), their children were Tuamatua (guardian of rocks found on the sea shore) and Whatuaho (greywacke and chert) and Papakura (volcanic rocks).

 Rocks that had practical utility (mana) like jade (Pounamu) or Metasomatised sedimentary rock (Pakohe) were mostly sourced from rivers and the sea shore.
 However, throughout the mountains of the South Island outcrops were also quarried.

 Soil maintenance and modification was common for horticulture.
-This included adding gravel or sand for drainage and seaweed for fertilizer.
+This included adding gravel or sand for drainage and seaweed for fertiliser.
 Mātauranga concern for soil is also shown by there being more than 33 known names for different kinds.